03 Aug

 Environmental impact

 American Eagle outlines a number of sustainability strategies including the recycling of paper in its corporate offices, and the establishment of permanent I:CO recycling centres in over 823 stores across North America.
-As positive as these initiatives are, there is still a long way for American Eagle to go before it can consider itself sustainable!
+As positive as these initiatives are, there is still a long way for American Eagle to go before it can consider itself more sustainable.
 For these reasons we have given the brand a score of “Not Good Enough” for the planet.

 Labour conditions

 American Eagle is really lagging behind for people, too, with a score of “Not Good Enough”.
 There is no evidence that it provides its workers with a crucial living wage.
 It also sources from countries with high or extreme risk of labour abuse, however it has attempted to address these risks by signing the Bangladesh Building and Fire Safety Accord, and participating in the Business for Social Responsibility network.
-Despite this, it received a very low score of 11-20% in the Fashion Transparency Index, as none of its supply chain is certified by labour standards which ensure worker health and safety, living wages, or other labour rights.
-It also does not disclose any policies or safeguards to protect suppliers and workers in its supply chain from the impacts of COVID-19.

 To make matters worse, in the past American Eagle has been linked to a number of scandals, including an incident in 2015 involving the dangerous use of sandblasting in a Chinese factory, as well as a leaked video in 2011 of a Chinese factory used by a number of American retailers including American Eagle that showed workers being subjected to poor conditions.
 In response to the sandblasting incident, American Eagle banned the presence of sandblasting equipment in any facility producing its clothing.